AVeselovski/photo-browser/Readme.md

 I like minimalistic UI of Vercel, so the UI design takes heavy inspiration from vercel products (vercel.com / nextjs.org) and iOS to some degree.

 Minimum viewport width for working layout is `320px`.
 App developed using Chrome, and in addition to Chrome was tested and deemed 100% functional on Safari (desktop), Firefox, Microsoft Edge, Chrome mobile and "Samsung Internet".
 Other browsers were not tested.

-## Notes (minor issues)

-At some point I encountered this CORS issue: https://github.com/typicode/jsonplaceholder/issues/135.
-This seems to happen once in a while with `jsonplaceholder.typicode` based on open and closed issues.
-When that happens, the "try it" example on their website fails as well with the same issue.
-I added mock data (`mockData()`) to function as an alternative to continue development and in case this issue persists / repeats.

-Not a big issue, but perhaps noteworthy to be aware of for future cases.